-DeAnna: So my counselors, we actually divided the wards amongst us.
-So my counselors had wards that they were primarily responsible for and I was primarily responsible for.
-However, because I was a Stake Relief Society president, whenever I visited the wards I always would still meet one-on-one with a president, partly because I believe I cannot serve whom I do not know.
-And so on, [01:05:00] I was adamant about being in the wards.
+DeAnna: So, my counselors, we actually divided the wards amongst us.
+So my counselors had wards that they were primarily responsible for, and I had wards that I was primarily responsible for.
+However, because I was a stake Relief Society president, whenever I visited the wards I always would still meet one-on-one with a president, partly because I believe I cannot serve whom I do not know.
+And so [01:05:00] I was adamant about being in the wards.
 We were very, very visible.

 DeAnna: They were.
 No, they were.

 LS: Oh, they were doing?

 DeAnna: Yeah, they were.
 So, each of my counselors had two wards.
 I carried a little bit more because just I had counselors whose needs were…I was trying to lighten their loads.
 And so each of them had two presidents that they would meet with, and would do PPI’s [01:06:00] once a month with those two presidents.
 And then as I would meet with them, they would kind of report back.
 And then I would see their presidents about every other month.